 To select labeled code in TFS for deployment

-The Deployment Manager has labelled the code in TFS and saved the TFS server configuration into the database.
-The next step is todownloaded the code from TFS into a local folder.
+After you label the code in TFS and save the TFS server configuration to the database, the next step is to download the code from TFS into a local folder.

 First, start Deployment Tracker, and then click Deploy.
 The following window appears: